luloxi/PunkSociety/README.md

-🤘 PunkSociety is a forkable social dapp.
+🤘 PunkSociety is a gasless social dapp where posts can optionally be minted as NFTs, with the first minter earning a share of future revenue.

 - 🤹‍♂️ Posts can have text, image and links.
 - 💬 Like, comment and share posts.
 - 🫂 Follow other users.
+- ⛽ Gasless activity: Posting, liking, commenting, sharing and following are gasless operations
+- 🍀 Incentivized Minting: Users posts can be optionally minted as NFTs.
+First minter covers minting costs and earns a share of future minting revenue.
 - 🔔 Receive notifications on activity.
-- 💌 Message other users and join group chats
+- 💌 Message other users
+- 🎨 Users can personalize profile appearance with customizable colors and layouts.
+- 📚 Built-in guides to help users understand Web3 and NFT minting.
 - 🧑‍🦽 Accessibility for visually impaired users

 # 🤘 Roadmap